Smart Industry Readiness Index

 Our experts apply the Index framework to evaluate your Industry 4.0 maturity in terms of technology, process and organisational culture.
 Our approach is robust in both theory and practicality and is simple for any organisation to use – regardless of size or industry.
 To date, TÜV SÜD has completed hundreds of assessments with multi-national corporations and SMEs across all industries.

 The Index assessment will be conducted by TÜV SÜD and will be take place over 2 half-day workshops.
 Prior to the workshop, TÜV SÜD will schedule a short call and provide pre-reading materials, including information about Industry 4.0 and the benefits that it could bring to companies.
 During the first workshop, TÜV SÜD will clarify the assessment principles, explain the objective of each dimension and help companies evaluate themselves across the 16 dimensions.
-After the first workshop, TÜV SÜD will schedule a second workshop to help your company identify high-impact initiatives and projects to start work on.
+After the first workshop, TÜV SÜD will schedule a second workshop to validate the high-impact initiatives and projects your company identified to start work on.

 With extensive industrial technology and process optimisation knowledge, TÜV SÜD ensures that companies take a comprehensive perspective in assessing every dimension of their business.
 This helps them to avoid the trap of adopting a purely technological focus, where critical areas such as process design and workforce development are often overlooked.